Gdeterline/Neural-Network-Build/README.md

 ### Test 4 - Case of a more complex dataset - Breast Cancer Wisconsin (Diagnostic) Data Set

-We will use the Breast Cancer Wisconsin (Diagnostic) Data Set, which is a more complex dataset.
+We will use the Breast Cancer Wisconsin (Diagnostic) Data Set - downloaded from Kaggle -, which is a more complex dataset.
 This will enable us to evaluate the performance of the neural network on a well known dataset.
 We can also compare its performance with other existing NNs, such as the ones from scikit-learn, TensorFlow, PyTorch, etc.

-The dataset is available on the UCI Machine Learning Repository.
-It consists in 569 samples, with 30 features.
-The true values are 0 or 1, and indicate if the cancer is benign or malignant.
+The dataset consists in 569 samples, with 30 features.
+The true values are B or M, and indicate if the cancer is benign or malignant.

 The entire study is available in the [breast_cancer_classification.ipynb](./breast_cancer_classification.ipynb) notebook.
 The results are very good, as the neural network is able to learn the input dataset, and predict the true values of the input dataset.